wavemaker/docs/learn/on-premise/architecture.md

 WaveMaker On-Premise Platform which consisting of multiple internal services needed to run the WME platform like Studio, Cloud, VCS etc..
 Each of these services runs in a separate Docker Container.
 Services talk to each other via REST service.
 Platform Containers make calls to the Docker Engine for operations like starting a new user container, stopping / starting a container, and more.

-### 2. User Workspace
+### 2. StudioWorkspace

 Each user gets a container for developing apps.
 Containers are used to isolate each user’s workspace from other users.

-### 3. App Deployments
+### 3. AppDeployments

 Each WaveMaker app that is deployed into the internal WaveMaker Cloud is allocated a separate container.
 Thus the deployed apps are also isolated from each other.

-### 4. Studio Workspace Instance/App Deployment Instances
+### 4. StudioWorkspace Instance / AppDeployment Instances

-Capacity added for User Workspace and App Deployments, we call it as Studio Workspace Instance/App Deployment Instances.
+Capacity added for StudioWorkspace Instance / AppDeployment Instance, we call it as StudioWorkspace Instance / AppDeployment Instances.

 Internally WME utilizes Docker containers to segregate and isolate the platform components and the developer workspace as depicted below.